makew0rld/tiktok-link/README.md

 It uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the video, and [EasyOCR](https://github.com/JaidedAI/EasyOCR) to get the text.
 It will try to look at the end of the video for the name first, and if it can't find a user that exists, it will look at the beginning of the video for the name that's below the floating logo.

 Dependencies are managed with [Poetry](https://python-poetry.org/), because it's the best.
+External dependencies are yt-dlp and ffmpeg.

+The bot is run with the `./run` script.

 ## License